grok.org.uk:/#

 Conclusion

 To solve PCI numbering problems, or to remove stale hardware references, the /etc/path_to_inst file is your friend.
+Please note, however, that corrupting this file can stop your machine from booting properly.

-This has the side-effect of renumbering all of your PCI devices, so disk controllers etc may also move.
+In that case, a boot -a must be performed and the file recreated from scratch.
+This has the side-effect of renumbering all PCI devices, so disk controllers and other hardware may also move.

 John Cartwright <johnc@grok.org.uk>